YSavir/gabb/Readme.md

 Creating an exercise is simple.
 Follow these steps:

 #### Create the template
 1. Create a template for the excersize in the lib/templates folder.
-The tempate's file name could, but is not required to be, a snake-cased version of the exercise's name.
+The tempate's file name could, but is not required to be, a snake-cased version of the exercise's title.
     * Naming it in this way will allows GABB to intuitively find the file.
-    * If it is named differently, the name will have to be manually specified in the exercise.
+    * If it is named differently, the file name will have to be manually specified in the exercise.
 2. The file's code should have bugs.

 **Example:**